 Our prayer is that we will keep His focus our focus.
 Much love Always,

-If you have been blessed by our articles and know of someone who would benefit from receiving ‘Keys to Kingdom Living’ please forward this article onto them.
-Or simply tell them to go to our web site, http://www.klifemin.org, and scroll down the right side of the page and click on which method they would prefer receiving their copy of the newsletter.
+If you have been blessed by our articles and know of someone who would benefit from receiving ‘Keys to Kingdom Living’ please forward this article to them.
+Or simply tell them to go to our website, http://www.klifemin.org, and scroll down the right side of the page and click on which method they would prefer to receive their copy of the newsletter.